vqdang/hover_net/README.md

 # Training HoVer-Net for CoNIC Challenge

 This branch is dedicated to training the HoVer-Net for the [CoNIC challenge](https://conic-challenge.grand-challenge.org/).
-All parameters are hard-coded and expected to be run-able immediatelt out of the box as long as users follow the preration steps mentioned below:
+All parameters are hard-coded and expected to be run-able out of the box as long as users follow the preparation steps mentioned below:

 1. Setup environment as detailed in `requirement.txt`
 2. Download the data from the [CoNIC challenge](https://conic-challenge.grand-challenge.org/)